I tested the top giant bubble recipes. Here’s the best one.

 - Buy pre-made giant bubble wands online.

-- Stand on a chair while you make the bubbles.
+- Stand on a chair while you make the homemade bubbles.
 That way the kids won’t pop the bubbles before they even have a chance to form

 - Blow gently towards a bubble and a tiny bubble will form inside of it.